-One of the executives who earns more than S\$150,000 per annum is related to Albert Teo Hock Chuan, Susan Teo Geok Tin and Lawrence Mok Kwok Wah.
+Two of the executives who earn more than S\$150,000 each per annum are related to Albert Teo Hock Chuan, Susan Teo Geok Tin and Lawrence Mok Kwok Wah.

 Principle 10: Accountability

 The Board should present a balanced and understandable assessment of the company's performance, position and prospects.